compbiomed-unito/MUSE-XAE/README.md

 - `--n_jobs`: number of parallel jobs.
 Default is `24`.
 - `--cosmic_version`: Cosmic version reference.
 Default is `3.4` .

 ## Output

-Running MUSE-XAE will generate an `Experiments` folder with different subfolders.
+Running `MUSE-XAE` will generate an `Experiments` folder with different subfolders.
-In `Plots` folder you can find signature plot (like the ones below) and in `Suggested_SBSB_DeNovo` you can find csv files for the extracted signatures and its relative exposures and the match with COSMIC database.
+In `Plots` folder you can find different kind of plot (like the two ones below).

 ![](Images/Plot_signature.png)

 ## References